Lavbella/PluginVST3Base/README.md

 ## English

-This project is a digital clone of the classic **Ibanez Tube Screamer (TS-9)** distortion pedal, developed in C++ using the **JUCE 8** framework and **CMake**.
+This project is a digital clone of the classic **Ibanez Tube Screamer (TS-9)** distortion pedal, developed in C++ using the **JUCE 8** framework, **CMake** and **VSCode**.
 The plugin utilizes cubic soft-clipping techniques to emulate analog symmetrical saturation, combined with DSP filters to recreate the original circuit's famous bass cut and tone control.

 ### 🗂️ Project Architecture